UnitVectorY-Labs/YAMLtecture/docs/MERMAID.md

 - `nodeLabel` - The attribute to use as the node label
 - `subgraphNodes` - The attribute to filter to identify nodes that will be used as subgraphs

-All settings are optional but to generate a configuration file must be specified, even if it is empty.
+All settings are optional, but a configuration file must be specified to generate output—even if it is empty.

 ### Direction